-- a.
-The division is responsible for investigating alleged violations of subsection - (2) this section herein after a dog is classified as aggressive or dangerous.
-A citation may be issued to the owner of any aggressive or dangerous dog alleged to be in violation of subsection (2) this section.
+a.
+The division is responsible for investigating alleged violations of this section after a dog is classified as aggressive or dangerous.
+A citation may be issued to the owner of any aggressive or dangerous dog alleged to be in violation of this section.
 The investigating officer may issue such citation upon the receipt of one (1) sworn affidavit of complaint.
 This affidavit shall specify the address or location of the alleged violation, the nature, time and date(s) of the act, the name and address of the owner, if known, and a description of the dog.
-In the event that a third or subsequent citation is issued to the owner for violation of this section subsection (2), the owner shall be required to appear in court.
+In the event that a third or subsequent citation is issued to the owner for violation of this section, the owner shall be required to appear in court.

 b.
 An animal care and control officer may impound a dangerous dog if the owner fails to comply with the dangerous dog mandates and responsibilities cited herein.
 A dangerous dog impounded under this section may be redeemed by the owner upon the owner's compliance with the dangerous dog mandates and responsibilities and payment of any boarding fees, impound fees, or other applicable fees established by the board by resolution.
-If the owner does not comply with the dangerous dog mandates and responsibilities and redeem the dangerous dog within fourteen (14) days of the date the dog was impounded, the dog shall become the property of the countybe humanely euthanized.
+If the owner does not comply with the dangerous dog mandates and responsibilities and redeem the dangerous dog within fourteen (14) days of the date the dog was impounded, the dog shall become the property of the county.

-(d) (e) Vicious dog.
+(d) Vicious dog.